GDP-ADMIN/codehub/oauth2-proxy/README.md

    - Description: Comma-separated list of email domains allowed to access
    - Example: `example.com,company.com`
    - Note: Use `*` to allow all domains

+6. **SSL Certificate**
+   - Description: Path to your SSL certificate and key, or let the script generate a self-signed certificate for testing purposes.
+   - Example: Provide your own `.pem` and `.key` files, or leave blank to auto-generate.
+   - Note: The script will generate a self-signed SSL certificate if you do not provide one.
+This is suitable for development and testing, but for production use, supply a valid SSL certificate.

 After providing these values, the script will:
 - Generate a secure cookie secret on